 La Boca Buenos Aires sounds familiar to everyone.
-For the colorful streets, the history of tango or just the football team Boca Juniors.
+For the colorful streets such as El Caminito, the history of tango, or just the football team Boca Juniors.
 It is one of the most iconic neighborhoods in Buenos Aires.
-I give you all the information: the history, what to do in La Boca and is La Boca safe for you?
+I give you all the information: the history, what to see and do in La Boca, and if La Boca is safe for you.

 The history of La Boca and El Caminito, Buenos Aires

 In 1536, Pedro de Mendoza established Buenos Aires on the banks of Rio de la Plata.
 But we have to look up to the mid-19th century.
-In that time Buenos Aires was growing rapidly because of international trade and La Boca became more important.
+At that time Buenos Aires was growing rapidly because of international trade and La Boca became more important.
 Immigrants coming from Spain and Italy gathered together in La Boca.
 However, most of them were poor when arriving in Buenos Aires.

 The immigrants started to work in the La Boca harbor located at the Riachuelo River.
 The harbor was booming and warehouses were processing Argentinian beef for shipping around the world.

 The workers collected paint leftovers, metal sidings, and more.
 Not aware at that time, but it gave a unique look and feels to La Boca and the famous little path El Caminito in Buenos Aires.